Transonic shocks for three-dimensional axisymmetric Euler flows with an external force in a perturbed cylinder: The reformulation of the transonic shock problem

 \section{The reformulation of the transonic shock problem}

-In this section, we first introduce the modified Lagrangian transformation, then the deformation-curl reformulation developed in \cite{WX19,WS19} is employed to rewrite the steady axisymmetric Euler system with an external force.
+In this section, we first introduce the modified Lagrangian transformation to straighten the streamline, then the deformation-curl reformulation developed in \cite{WX19,WS19} is employed to rewrite the steady axisymmetric Euler system with an external force.
 Finally, we reformulate the Rankine-Hugoniot conditions and boundary conditions and introduce another coordinates transformation to reduce the transonic shock problem into a fixed boundary value problem.